 This is another complex SEO tactic developed by Brian Dean to gain high-quality backlinks to your site.
-It’s a proven method that’ll get you do follow links to your post/page.
+It’s a proven method that’ll get you do-follow links to your post/page.

-It does involve quite some few steps like using a tool to find the sites linking to the “dead link”.
+It does involve quite a few steps like using a tool to find the sites linking to the “dead link”.
 You then contact the owners notifying them of the dead link and your content that replaces the dead link.
 Hopefully, you gain some links.

 It’s more than what we’ve explained.
 You can read more about it here.

 We’d advise you use the moving man method.
 It gives you a better chance to gain many do-follow backlinks back to your website.
 This is compared to the single no-follow link you would gain from Wikipedia.

 What to Do Next….

 There is a lot you need to do.
 All these tactics can only bring results to you if you choose to implement them.
 You can have the best content in your niche, but if it doesn’t get to the right audience, you’ve failed!